kikofernandez/pandoc-examples/README.md

 # pandoc by examples

 This repository contains examples of Pandoc usage.
-All the documents are written in Markdown and compiled to PDF, DOCX and ODT.
+All the documents are written in Markdown and compiled to other formats.

 - The folder `agreement` contains an example of how an agreement document could have been written in Markdown.
 Uses `pandoc` to generate a PDF, DOCX and ODT versions.